marlonkenny/hackernews_reader/README.md

-A command line Hacker News reader
+## A command line Hacker News reader

+## Commands:

+Enter 'frontpage' to view the frontpage or enter a valid HN post URL to read it.